MicrosoftDocs/azure-docs/articles/active-directory-b2c/partner-idemia.md

 1. User visits the Azure AD B2C sign-in page (the replying party), with their device and Mobile ID, to conduct a transaction.
 2. Azure AD B2C performs an ID check.
 It redirects the user to the IDEMIA router with an OIDC authorization code flow.
 3. The router sends a biometric challenge to the user’s mobile app with authentication and authorization request details.
-4. Depending on security, the user might be prompted provide additional details: input a PIN, take a live selfie, or both.
+4. Depending on security, the user might be prompted provide more details: input a PIN, take a live selfie, or both.
 5. The authentication response provides proof of possession, presence, and consent.
 The response returns to the router.
 6. The router verifies user information and replies to Azure AD B2C with the result.
 7. The user is granted or denied access.